elementor/elementor-developers-docs/src/scripts-styles/widget-styles.md

 # Widget Styles

-When you develop new [Elementor Widgets](/widgets/) and you need to register custom stylesheets, you need to register styles using [wp_register_style()](https://developer.wordpress.org/reference/functions/wp_register_style/) function and enqueue using widget `get_style_depends()` method.
-This way Elementor will load stylesheet dynamically only on pages using this widget.
+When you develop new [Elementor Widgets](/widgets/) and you need to register custom stylesheets, they must be registered using the [wp_register_style()](https://developer.wordpress.org/reference/functions/wp_register_style/) function and enqueued using the widget `get_style_depends()` method.
+This way Elementor will dynamically load the stylesheets only on pages using this widget.

 ## Registering Widget Styles

-Register widgets stylesheets and set them as widget dependencies:
+In the example below, we'll register widget stylesheets and set them as widget dependencies:

 ```php
 class Elementor_Test_Widget extends \Elementor\Widget_Base {